alextricity25/RPC-Heat-VPN/README.md

 ## Quick Start Guide
 ### Creating a stack
 Creating a stack is simple.
 Just make sure the networks and router that will be utilizing the VPN are in place.
-Also, make sure you have access to the neutron API through the neutron client.
+Also, make sure you have access to the neutron API through the neutron clien:
 1. First, clone this repository.
 2. Access the openstack dashboard using your credentials.
 3. Navigate to the Orchestraion->Stacks tab.